kraxx/42_Portfolio/README.md

 Given a map of coordinates and a ton of ants, implement a graph traversal algorithm to efficiently move all ants from start to finish.

 #### Core War
+Algorithms branch capstone project.
 Recreate the 1984 programming game.
 An assembler must be written to parse champion files written in pseudo-assembly into compiled byte code.
-We must also write the virtual machine through which our champion binaries are loaded to battle it out in a game of memory elimination.
+We must also write the virtual machine through which our champion binaries are loaded to duke it out in a relentless game of memory elimination.

 ## Graphics Branch
 #### FdF (Wireframe)